kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 of managing finalizers, but it might lead to too many Pods lingering in etcd for a long time after terminated.
 In a future version, we can consider a better scheme similar to [Pod tracking in Jobs](https://kubernetes.io/blog/2022/12/29/scalable-job-tracking-ga/).

+### Metrics

+In addition to the existing metrics for workloads, it could be beneficial to track gated and unsuspended pods.

+- `pods_gated_total`: Tracks the number of pods that get the scheduling gate.
+- `pods_ungated_total`: Tracks the number of pods that get the scheduling gate removed.
+- `pods_rejected_total`: Tracks the number of pods that were rejected because there was an excess number of pods compared to the annotations.

 ### Test Plan

 <!--